MSMuneerIqbal/MSMuneerIqbal/README.md

 ## About Me

 Hello!
-I'm Muneer Iqbal, a graduate with a degree in Artificial Intelligence from The Islamia Univesity Of Bahawalpur with GPA(3.48/4) in july 2024.
+I'm Muneer Iqbal, Graduate with a degree in Artificial Intelligence from The Islamia Univesity Of Bahawalpur with GPA(3.48/4) in july 2024.
 My academic and project experiences have equipped me with a solid foundation in Machine Learning (ML), Deep Learning (DL), Generative AI, and EDA.

 Currently, I am deep diving into Generative AI engineering, exploring its various applications and advancements.
 My recent work focuses on developing and applying Generative AI technologies to create innovative solutions and interactive applications.